-One such surprising result was that more men than women think men should pay on date night but more women feel that men should split the bill.
+One surprising result from the survey was that more men than women think men should pay on date night but more women feel that men should split the bill.
 Amongst same-sex couples, however, the consensus was that whoever initiated the date should pay the bill.

-This is a regular issue amongst heterosexual couples on my problem page and whilst I agree that it’s a nice gesture for men to pay for the first date, it is only fair for future date-night bills to be shared, particularly if one of you earns far more than the other.
+This is a regular issue amongst couples on my problem page and whilst I agree that it’s a nice gesture for men (or whoever did the asking) to pay for the first date, it is only fair for future date-night bills to be shared, particularly if one of you earns far more than the other.

 What many men seem to dislike, however, is the sense of entitlement some women have that they should pay for everything.
 I have even answered questions from ladies who wanted to dump their partners because the restaurants they were taken to weren’t posh enough!

-And how about this finding from the Shepherds Friendly research?
-More women than men agree that individuals are not responsible for their partner’s debt.
+And how about this finding: “more women than men agree that individuals are not responsible for their partner’s debt”.